When should I fly in and out?

 How can I get from the Airport to Centertown?

 There are several ways, Taxi, Airport shuttle and the easiest would be to use the Underground (Metro).
-Line 8 will get you to the Centertown in less than 30 minutes.
+Click here for a full explanation of the different ways to get to our Meeting Point.

 Where is the pick up point/tapas reception?

-The pick up point and the tapas reception are at the same building in the center of Madrid.
-The closest metro stations are Cuzco (line 10) and Tetuan (line 1) Here's the map
+The pick-up point and the tapas reception are in the same neighbourhood, not a five-minute walk from one another in the center of Madrid.
+The closest metro stations are Cuzco (line 10) and Tetuan (line 1) Click here for a map to see the Meet Up Point and the Tapas Reception are held.

 Do I need a visa if I am not an UE citizen?

 If you are not an UE, USA, Canadian citizen, please contact your embassy.
-We can send you a letter of invitation for VaughanTown if required.
+We can send you a letter of invitation if required.

 Do I need to be insured while I'm there?